 The Trustees at Clervaux Garden School provide strategic leadership; setting a path for the school and its students that results in the best standards of education and care.
 Our Trustees bring with them a wide range of experiences and skills that ensure the school is well led and managed and that the vision of the Trust is braded through all that we do.

 Helen has a diverse background in fine arts, social care and educational development including helping to establish a Steiner School in Sheffield.
-Helen joined Ruskin Mill Trust in 2004 and set up the Trust’s third centre, Freeman College, in Sheffield.
-Helen remained as Principal of Freeman College until 2012 when she became a Trustee of Ruskin Mill Trust and Senior Mentor.
-Helen has gained an MSc in Practical Skills Therapeutic Education from University West of England and continues to support and research the method of PSTE as a Trustee for RMT.
-Helen provides mentorship to senior leaders across the Trust.
+Helen undertook an HNC in Fine Arts as a mature student and set up and ran her own gallery in Sheffield.
+Helen joined Ruskin Mill Trust in 2004 and was tasked with setting up the Trust’s third centre, Freeman College in Sheffield.
+Helen was Principal of Freeman College until 2012 when she became a Trustee of Ruskin Mill Trust and Senior Mentor.
+Helen has gained an MSc in Practical Skills Therapeutic Education from the University West of England and continues to support and research the method of PSTE as a Trustee for Ruskin Mill Trust.
+Helen provides mentorship to senior leaders across the Ruskin Mill Trust group.

 Constantin joined Ruskin Mill Trust in 2007.
 Constantin has a vast experience in social and educational establishments, working across different regulative frameworks in organisations who apply the insights of Rudolf Steiner in a contemporary way.
 Constantin has worked with children and adults in Germany, Palestine, Israel, Switzerland and Egypt before coming to the UK.